dyte-in/symbl-transcription/README.md

 activateTranscriptions({
     meeting: meeting, // From DyteClient.init
     symblAccessToken: 'ACCESS_TOKEN_FROM_SYMBL_AI',
+    connectionId: 'SOME_ARBITRARY_CONNECTION_ID', // optional,
+    speakerUserId: 'SOME_ARBITRARY_USER_ID_FOR_SPEAKER', // optional
 });
 ```

 This would ensure that your audio gets translated and resultant transcriptions get sent to all participants including `self` being referred by `meeting.self`.

+`connectionId` field is optional.
+If not passed, value of `meeting.meta.roomName` will be used as `connectionId`.

+`speakerUserId` field is optional.
+If not passed, value of `meeting.self.clientSpecificId` will be used as `speakerUserId`.

 If you want to show transcriptions to a participant or for `self`, you can do so using the following snippet.